vmware-tanzu/tanzu-cli/docs/dev/README.md

 `cmd/plugin/`: code location for various plugins

-Run the `make build-all` will build the CLI and any plugins in this directory unlike `make build` which only builds the CLI
+Running `make build-all` will build the CLI and any plugins in this repository unlike `make build` which only builds the CLI.

 `cmd/plugin/builder`: code location for the builder plugin

-Note on `builder init`:
-The generated project's Makefile expects the TZBIN to be set to the name of the CLI binary located in the user's path.
-Its default value is currently set to 'tz'.
-This convention will allow the CLI under development to coexist with the released tanzu CLI typically named 'tanzu'.
-We should continue to adopt said convention until the CLI under development is released as a backward-compatible replacement of the existing CLI.

 ### Tests